ksparavec/pyrlab/doc/Configuration.md

 * `BUILD_LOG`: specify log file (can be in absolute or relative path).
 You can use output of shell command to create log file name with a timestamp like in provided default configuration.

 * `PYTHONBASE`: specify base image.
-Python images from Docker Hub are good start, but you are free to use any other image that is based on Debian distribution.
-You may even just use standard Debian Docker image as base image, however, Python version there is rather outdated.
-You can also use your own image.
-See [Architecture document](Architecture.md) for the list of requirements in case you decide to go that path.
-Unless you are image developer, you will probably want to stick with default.
+Python images from Docker Hub are used for the purpose of this project.

 * `PYLAB`: this is just selector for `pylab` image flavor.
 You can currently choose between 'mini', 'common', 'torch' and 'jax'.
 Most complete is 'torch'.
 You may want to select 'jax' if you need latest jax version with CUDA support.
 Alternatively you could decide to start with 'mini' version and then build incrementaly your own package list.